 Fostering innovative research that reveals the mechanisms, general principles, and applications of biological rhythms in diverse organisms.

 Biological Clock Researchers

-Johnson - The Carl Johnson Laboratory (Vanderbilt) Research in
+Dr. Carl Johnson – The Carl Johnson Laboratory (Vanderbilt)

 Dr. Steve A. Kay

 Dr. Kay focuses on the study of the circadian biology of a wide range of organisms, from humans to fruit flies to plants.

 This laboratory’s current research aims to understand how the circadian clock is constructed and adjusted, how it affects plant life and how the clock is evolving.
 Most of their research is on a small plant called Arabidopsis .

 Research in this laboratory focuses on mutations in seven genes that have strong effects on circadian (~24 hour) locomotor activity rhythms of Drosophila fruit flies.